 Expert in treating primary and recurrent hernias using both open and keyhole methods

 You may see or feel a bulge under the skin at the previous surgery site.
-It can make pain at the original place or can make back pain as well.
+It can cause pain at the original place or can cause back pain as well.
 The majority of the incisional hernias will get progressively larger and more painful with time.
 We also observe that bigger incisional hernias affect adversely lung functions.

 What should I do?

 It is advisable to consult a hernia surgeon in order to obtain a definitive confirmation of your condition.
 During the consultation, the surgeon will conduct a detailed examination, which may include a review of your medical history, a physical examination, and potentially additional diagnostic tests and imaging studies such as a CT scan.

 We usually order a CT scan of the entire abdominal wall before surgery for all incisional hernias.
 This helps us to plan the surgery and make sure that we don't miss any hernias.
 If you have a previous CT scan, please bring the CD with you.
 If you don't have it, we can easily do the scan here.

 Incisional hernias require surgery to repair.
 We offer both open repairs and laparoscopic repairs.
 The best approach for each patient is determined by their individual factors, such as health status and the size and location of the hernia.
 This is called tailored hernia surgery.
 Both techniques have high success rates when performed by experienced surgeons.

 Incisional hernia patients typically stay in the hospital for one day.
 They are discharged on the day after surgery.
 Pain is usually mild and does not interfere with daily activities.
 Dissolvable stitches are used, so there is no need for a follow-up appointment to have them removed.
 Patients can go home on the fourth day after surgery.

 Please complete the questionnaire below to assess your hernia status and receive a personalized report.